kylebittinger/metagenomics-workshop/make-report.md

 > laptop.

 We have completed the analysis, and produced a set of output files.
 To get an idea of what it all means, we need to make a report.
-We\'ll start again in our home directory.
+We'll start again in our home directory.

-To make our report we\'re going to install a web-based program called RStudio on our Google Cloud instance.
+To make our report we're going to install a web-based program called RStudio on our Google Cloud instance.

 Moving back to our home directory, we should see our project